 This Statement of Environmental Effects (SEE) has been prepared by Urbis for JCDecaux, on behalf of Sydney Trains (the applicant).
-The SEE accompanies a Crown Development Application (DA) submitted under Part 4 Division 4.6 (Section 4.33) of the Environmental Planning and Assessment Act 1979 (EP&A Act) to the Department of Planning and Environment (DPE) for the relocation of an approved third-party digital advertising signage to a new site at Lot 1012 DP 870307 (the site).
+The SEE accompanies a Crown Development Application (DA) submitted under Part 4 Division 4.6 (Section 4.33) of the Environmental Planning and Assessment Act 1979 (EP&A Act) to the Department of Planning and Environment (DPE) for the replacement and relocation of an approved third-party digital advertising signage structure on the Western Distributor (A4) (the proposal).
+The new sign faces westbound traffic along the Western Distributor and is located at Lot 1012 DP 870307 (the site).
+Figure 1 identifies the location of the approved and proposed signage.